Advanced Neurology Care at Valley Hospital

 SPEECH – Ask the person to repeat a simple phrase.
 Is it slurred or strange?

-If you or someone you're with has any of these symptoms, call 9-1-1 immediately.
+If you or someone you're with has any symptoms, call 911 or head to an emergency department.

-Valley Hospital is the first hospital in Nevada to earn certification as an Advanced Comprehensive Stroke Center (CSC) from The Joint Commission and the American Heart Association®/American Stroke Association®.
-It was also the first in Nevada to offer a neurology residency program approved by the Accreditation Council for Graduate Medical Education (ACGME).
+Valley Hospital is the first hospital in Nevada to offer a neurology residency program approved by the Accreditation Council for Graduate Medical Education (ACGME).

 Sources: American Stroke Association, CDC